jemosdev/Gestion-Cursos-Universidad/README.md

 This project is part of the YouTube video series of UskoKruM2010 channel.

 ### **Description:**
-This project is a CRUD to manage courses.
+This project is a CRUD in Django to manage courses.

 ### **Requirements:**
 - Python